nanos-world/docs/versioned_docs/version-latest/assets-modding/default-asset-pack/default-materials.md

 Default Materials and it's Parameters.

+import { Classes } from '@site/docs/components/_nanos.mdx';

 ## Template Materials

-nanos world provides several built-in template materials which can be easily used and customized with [Paintable](/scripting-reference/classes/base-classes/paintable.mdx) methods.
+nanos world provides several built-in template materials which can be easily used and customized with <Classes.Paintable /> methods.

 :::info